aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

                 this._timeoutId = null;
             }

-            // This function will create workbook and convert it to Pdf format async createWorkbookAndConvertItToPdfFormat(monitorThread, fileUint8Array) {
+            // This function will create workbook and convert it to PDF format async createWorkbookAndConvertItToPdfFormat(monitorThread, fileUint8Array) {
                 // Create a workbook object
                 let wb;